domptail/French-Names/README.md

-# French Names
+# AN ANALYSIS OF FIRST NAMES IN FRANCE IN 1900-2015
 ## Introduction:
-This is a short analysis of French first names between 1900 and 2015 using Python 3.6.
+This is an analysis of first names in France between 1900 and 2015 using Python 3.6.

-The analysis is solely based on one database.
-It is not a sociological study of names.
+This is not a sociological study of names as there is no information on education, income, religion, etc.

 The database can be downloaded from INSEE's website at: https://www.insee.fr/fr/statistiques/2540004#consulter